 Many customers will have less disposable income.
 Last month, UK inflation reached its highest point in four decades.
 With a reported 54% spike in the cost of gas and electricity, buyers are likely to be cautious.
-The pent-up demand and surplus spending power of the pandemic now a memory, consumers are prioritising practicality over pleasure.
+And with the pent-up demand and surplus spending power of the pandemic now a memory, consumers are prioritising practicality over pleasure.

 As more buyers return to brick-and-mortar shopping, the unpredictable nature of the current online market requires retailers to react early, and get campaigns out well in advance.
 To manage early demand, and be ready for a surge in orders, stocking up on inventory ahead of November is advised.